-AJIM 68,1 Information sources Total % 00,1 Those indicated in the White Book 91.03 Web pages of foreign universities 88.46 Web pages of Spanish universities 85.26 Informal contacts - personal relations 78.21 68 Official web pages of EU institutions related to the EHEA 75.64 08 Market research about degree of insertion of graduates 70.51 University databases 70.51 External stakeholders 69.23 Research about potential demand of the degree 59.62 Research about work offers published in the labour market 57.05 Professional forums 43.59 Self-evaluation according to the quality system 37.82 Prospection about the socio-economic features of the zone where the university has influence Pilot proof 26.92 26.28 Internship reports of students issued by tutors Reports or studies drawn up by the information management unit 23.08 Reports or studies drawn by the information management unit 19.87 Reports or studies studies drawn by the foundation university-company 14.10 Clippings supplied by the university cabinet 11.54 Other sources 11 We have not needed information 7.05 Table V. Reports or studies drawn up by the board of trustees 5.13 Internal and Internet discussion groups 4.49 external sources of information existing inside the university carried out by department, used as sources during the process of adaptation; collection employed during the adaptation process Notes: Collections of information existing inside the university carried out by department, used as sources during the process of adaptation; collection existing inside the university that have been able to be elaborated both by units of ments, and external organisations adapt it to the needs of the labour market.
+AJIM 68,1 Information sources Total % 00,1 Those indicated in the White Book 91.03 Web pages of foreign universities 88.46 Web pages of Spanish universities 85.26 Informal contacts - personal relations 78.21 68 Official web pages of EU institutions related to the EHEA 75.64 08 Market research about degree of insertion of graduates 70.51 University databases 70.51 External stakeholders 69.23 Research about potential demand of the degree 59.62 Research about work offers published in the labour market 57.05 Professional forums 43.59 Self-evaluation according to the quality system 37.82 Prospection about the socio-economic features of the zone where the university has influence Pilot proof 26.92 26.28 Internship reports of students issued by tutors Reports or studies drawn up by the information management unit 23.08 Reports or studies drawn by the information management unit 19.87 Reports or studies studies drawn by the foundation university-company 14.10 Clippings supplied by the university cabinet 11.54 Other sources 11 We have not needed information 7.05 Table V. Reports or studies drawn up by the board of trustees 5.13 Internal and Internet discussion groups 4.49 external sources of information employed during the adaptation process Notes: Collections of information existing inside the university carried out by units of department, used as sources during the process of adaptation; collections of infexisting inside the university, that have been able to be elaborated both by units or interments, and external organisations formation adapt it to the needs of the labour market.
 In depth, the most frequently consulted stakeholders are students and faculty professors, followed by professionals in the sector, linked to the degree to be verified - some of them part time professors in the same university in which they act also as employers - and the professional associations.
 In addition, they are part of the intelligence networks of each university.